mesosphere/dcos-docs-site/pages/ksphere/kaptain/1.0.1-0.5.0/user-management/index.md

 [here](https://docs.d2iq.com/ksphere/konvoy/latest/security/external-idps/) before proceeding._

 ## Kubeflow Predefined `ClusterRoles`
-Kaptain comes with a set of predefined Kubernetes `ClusterRoles` designed to simplify the workflow of Kubeflow administrators who want to manage the permissions Kaptain users and administrators.
+Kaptain comes with a set of predefined Kubernetes `ClusterRoles` designed to simplify the workflow of administrators who manage permissions of users.

 Predefined `ClusterRoles` for Kubeflow tenants are as follows: